QingdaoU/oj-docs/src/JudgeServer/English/index.md

   - `src`: source code
   - `language_config`: refer to `client/Python/languages.py`, do not need to modify generally
-  - `submission_id`: the only id of the submission, do not repeat
   - `max_cpu_time`: unit is ms
   - `max_memory`: unit is byte
   - `test_case_id`: used to get the test_case directory